Business of Music

 Seminars and workshops will be conducted by Berklee's experienced and knowledgeable Music Business/Management faculty members and visiting industry professionals.

-For students who are also interested in enrolling at Berklee full-time, there are several benefits to attending the Business of Music program:
+If you are also interested in enrolling at Berklee full time, there are several benefits to attending the Business of Music program:

 - Find out what it takes to succeed in music and at Berklee.